-- 3.7.1 The parking area shall be hard surfaced and generally sited as shown on Schedule B. - 3.7.2 The parking area shall provide a minimum of 3 parking spaces each of a size compliant with the Halifax Mainland Land Use By-law. - 3.7.3 A pedestrian walkway shall connect the parking stalls to the main building as generally shown on Schedule B. - 3.7.4 Pedestrian pathways or gates to an abutting property shall not be permitted.
+- 3.7.1 The parking area shall be hard surfaced and generally sited as shown on Schedule B. - 3.7.2 The parking area shall provide a minimum of 9 parking spaces each of a size compliant with the Halifax Mainland Land Use By-law, as amended from time to time. - 3.7.3 Traffic within the parking area shall be one-way with the entrance on 55 Kearney Lake Road and the exit on 4 Grosvenor Road. - 3.7.4 Signage prohibiting vehicular exits from 55 Kearney Lake Road shall be erected. - 3.7.5 Pedestrian walkways shall connect the parking stalls to the main buildings as generally shown on Schedule B. - 3.7.6 Except as otherwise permitted by this Agreement, pedestrian pathways or gates to an abutting property shall not be permitted. - 3.7.7 Bicycle parking shall be required in accordance with the requirements for recreation facilities, community centres and libraries by the Land Use By-law for Mainland Halifax, as amended from time to time.